 Black Slate Clocks were originally produced in Britain to mourn the loss of Queen Victoria’s husband, Albert, Prince Consort.
 These lovely little antique clocks were placed on the mantle piece, but because they were above a fire, the heat made their finish become dull over time.

 Priory Polishes, Slate Blacking has been specially formulated to revive and restore a black slate clock and black marble clocks.
 Slate Blacking is a strong black stain / finish that darkens and polishes the surface back to its former glory.
 Below we are going to demonstrate how to restore a black slate clock easily.

 - Now the movement has been removed, you need to clean off all the existing grime from the surface.
-The slate must be free from dirt, grease etc. for the Slate Blacking to work correctly.
-To do this, use White Spirit.
-Wipe over the whole surface with a clean cloth (if it is very dirty use ultra fine 0000 priory polishes wire wool) It is very important that you dry the case well, whilst the surface is still wet, then leave for a couple of hours to dry before applying the Slate Black Renovator.
+For the Slate Blacking to work correctly, the slate must be free from dirt, grease etc. To do this, use White Spirit.
+Wipe over the whole surface with a clean cloth (if it is very dirty use ultra fine 0000 priory polishes wire wool) It is very important that you dry the case extremely well whilst the surface is still wet.
+Leave for a couple of hours to dry before applying the Slate Black Renovator.

 - The next stage is applying the Slate Blacking.
 First and most important, shake well before use.
 If any inlay or brass-work is visible, you may want to protect this by covering with masking tape before applying.
 It is best to wear gloves to prevent staining on your hands and protect your clothing.
 The Slate Black Renovator should be applied with a clean lint-free cloth or sponge on to the surface.
 DO NOT rub in, but try to apply as evenly as possible.
 A soft bristle, small paintbrush is ideal to get into all corners and awkward areas.

 The minimum of two coats are recommended but allow drying thoroughly between layers (leaving several hours between coats).